-The training experience in clinical microbiology is a 1-month rotation that takes place in the clinical microbiology laboratory.
-The ID fellows are expected to be available from Monday through Friday, 8 am to 5 pm with exceptions for clinic assignments.
-During this time ID fellows participate in structured rotations at the different benches in the clinical microbiology laboratory including, primary plating, subculturing, susceptibility testing, blood cultures, respiratory, urines, miscellaneous, anaerobes, mycology, mycobacteriology, parasitology, virology, and molecular microbiology.
+The training experience in clinical microbiology, is a one-day-per-week rotation for the whole first year in the clinical microbiology laboratory.
+The ID fellows are expected to be available for the functioning hours depending on the country's system of working hours with exceptions for clinic assignments.
+During this time ID fellow participate in structured rotations at the different benches in the clinical microbiology laboratory including, primary plating, sub culturing, susceptibility testing, blood cultures, respiratory, urines, miscellaneous, anaerobes, mycology, mycobacteriology, parasitology, virology, and molecular microbiology.
 They learn from the medical technologists the basic principles and practices in clinical microbiology and the capabilities of our laboratory.
 ID fellows are also expected to participate in daily microbiology laboratory rounds with the laboratory directors and pathology residents and fellows.
-Current problems, unusual findings, instructive examples are the basis for discussion of at laboratory rounds.
+Current problems, unusual findings, and instructive examples are the basis for discussion at laboratory rounds.
 Laboratory rounds also include a discussion of the integration of the microbiology laboratory into the health care system and the prevention of system errors.
 Fellows actively contribute to developing solutions and problem-solving in this arena.
 In addition, fellows should attend the weekly clinical pathology conference.
 This case-based conference integrates all areas of laboratory medicine.
-Dr X directs this rotation.